 This test isn't always ordered because there aren't any direct treatments to lower fibrinogen levels, and the test isn't yet standardized from lab to lab.

 Lipoprotein (a), or Lp(a), is a type of LDL cholesterol.
 Your Lp(a) level is determined by your genes and isn't generally affected by lifestyle.

 High levels of Lp(a) may be a sign of increased risk of heart disease, though it's not clear how much risk.
-Your doctor might order an Lp(a) test if you already have atherosclerosis or heart disease but appear to have otherwise normal cholesterol levels.

 Brain natriuretic peptide, also called B-type natriuretic peptide (BNP), is a protein that your heart and blood vessels produce.
 BNP helps your body eliminate fluids, relaxes blood vessels and funnels sodium into your urine.